top of page

 This noxious perennial seems to thrive well in our Idaho soil and can be found growing from spring through fall.
 One thing about Canada thistle is that it can produce beautiful pinkish-purple flowers, but touching the leaves on this plant can be quite painful.
 As with most flowers, bees and butterflies are attracted to this plant.

 Although the flowers are quite attractive, they produce an abundance of seeds (up to 5000 seeds per flower) that create even more thorny foliage.
-In addition to spreading from seed, Canada thistle will sprout more thistle from its massive rhizome root system which will extend away from the plant by approximately 12 to 15 feet and a depth of 5 to 5 feet.
-You can see from this fact that it is very difficult to control this plant once it gets established.
+In addition to spreading from seed, Canada thistle will sprout more thistle from its massive rhizome root system which can extend away from the plant by approximately 12 to 15 feet and a depth of 5 to 10 feet.
+You can see from this that it is very difficult to control Canada thistle once it's established.
 With age, this upright growing plant can reach a height of around 4 feet.

 As explained, it’s difficult to control Canada thistle.
 We have found that Ferti-lome “Decimate” works fairly well on this plant, however it takes repeated applications to get it under control.
 Keep in mind that “Ferti-lome Decimate” kills nearly all plants including annuals, perennials and many shrubs and young trees.
 Always read and follow directions found on the label of any chemical including this one prior to use.
 Avoid pulling Canada thistle, doing so only creates more plants from its aggressive root system.